apache/cloudstack-www/blog/2022-03-08-meet-the-community-slavka-peleva.md

 <p>The Apache CloudStack Community is an ever-growing and rapidly-developed community of people all around the globe committed to open-source technology.
 We are a welcoming society for new contributors and people keen on technology.
 This blog series will present you with recent CloudStack Committers and PMC members.
 Learn more about our tech society!
 </p>
 <p>Meet Slavka Peleva from StorPool Storage.
-Slavka is a software developer and has been announced as a CloudStack Commiter at the end of 2021.
+Slavka is a software developer and has been announced as a CloudStack Committer at the end of 2021.
 She is part of the CloudStack community for the last 3 years and is excited to work on new features and capabilities to improve the open-source cloud management solution.</p>

 <!-- truncate -->